BCFO offers two parallel programs for the province’s young birders: the Young Birder Award, and the Young Birders

 Each recipient of a Young Birder Award receives a plaque, a spiffy BCFO ballcap, and free BCFO membership (electronic) until age 19.

 To be selected for a Young Birder Award, recipients must meet all of the following criteria:

-• Be at least 11 years of age, and no more than 18 years of age as of January 1st of the year of the Award
+• Be at least 11 years of age, and no more than 18 years of age as of January 1st of the year of the Award.

 • Have demonstrated exceptional observational and birding skills well beyond the “novice” level.

-• Have made significant contribution to activities in the birding community such as: posting to list-servs, entering data to eBird, or participating in local surveys, bird counts, bird banding, and field trips.
+• Have made significant contribution to activities in the birding community such as: posting to list-serves, entering data to eBird, or participating in local surveys, bird counts, bird banding, and field trips.

 • Be sponsored and nominated by a BCFO member who has direct knowledge of the candidate, their birding skills, and their contributions to the birding community.

 The Young Birder Program, the in-the-field component of the BCFO offerings for youth, is open to any young birder who shows a keen interest in getting involved with birding.
 Most participants are winners of a Young Birder Award (see above), plus other young birders who may be future nominees.